Table of Contents

 Legality aside, the biggest issue with delta-8 THC relates to safety.
 While it’s often marketed as a “safer” alternative to traditional THC because of its milder effects, that’s not the case.
 Unfortunately, the delta-8 THC market isn’t regulated well, and consumers pay the price.

 In 2022, the FDA pulled no punches in a consumer update outlining what it described as the “serious health risks” of delta-8 THC.
-These products aren’t evaluated or approved by the FDA for safe use, and the agency notes that it has received over 100 reports of adverse events between 2020 and 2022—77% of which involved adults and 55% were severe enough to require medical intervention or hospital admission.
-Side effects included hallucinations, vomiting, tremors, nausea, dizziness, loss of consciousness, and confusion.
+These products aren’t evaluated or approved by the FDA for safe use, and the agency notes that it had received over 100 reports of adverse events between 2020 and 2022—77% of which involved adults and 55% were severe enough to require medical intervention or hospital admission.
+Reported effects included hallucinations, vomiting, tremors, nausea, dizziness, loss of consciousness, and confusion.

 The FDA further warned that the chemicals used in the production of delta-8 THC products create the potential for harmful byproducts in the finished product, as we’ve already covered.
 The consumer update also raised concerns about uncontrolled or unsanitary manufacturing settings that might contribute to unsafe contaminants.